-Note: You will need SSL Inspector installed, enabled, and configured with the root certificate deployed to fully leverage the functionality of Application Control.
+Note: You will need SSL Inspector installed, enabled, and configured with the root certificate deployed to get the most out of Application Control.

-Application Control is an often overlooked yet incredibly robust module that is relatively simple to familiarize and configure.There are four tabs in Application Control; status, application, rules and reports.
+Application Control is an often-overlooked yet incredibly robust module that is relatively simple to configure.There are four tabs in Application Control: Status, Application, Rules and Reports.
 The meat and potatoes of the Application Control settings lie in the Applications and Rules tabs.

-The rules tab allows you to create custom Application control rules.
-Application Control Rules provide a very powerful feature that can be used to control application usage.
+The rules tab allows you to create custom Application control rules to control application usage.
 For example, some of the default rules that are implemented but not enabled in Application Control are very powerful and useful.
-We recommend reviewing these rules and enabling those that will provide benefit.
+We recommend reviewing these rules and enabling those appropriate for your network.

 - Rule ID 100001 - 'Block all TCP port 443 traffic that is not HTTPS'

 Port 443 is most commonly associated with HTTPS web traffic and because of that it is often overlooked as a possible threat vector.
 Other traffic can ride on port 443.
-If you do not have any applications that utilize port 443 for anything other than HTTPS then we recommend enabling this rule.
+If you do not have any applications that use port 443 for anything other than HTTPS, we recommend enabling this rule.

 - Rule ID 100003 - 'Block all TCP port 80 traffic that is not HTTP'

-Just like port 443, port 80 is most commonly associated with web traffic but this time HTTP.
-If you do not have any applications that require port 80 for anything other than web-based HTTP traffic then we recommend enabling this rule.
+Similar to port 443, port 80 is most commonly associated with HTTP web traffic.
+If you do not have any applications that require port 80 for anything other than web-based HTTP traffic, we recommend enabling this rule.

 SSH is a protocol that provides secure command-line access to remote systems.
-This is an often utilized protocol and very few (if any) other legitimate applications utilize port 22 for anything other than SSH.
-If SSH is being utilized on your network we recommend enabling this rule.
+This is a common protocol and very few (if any) other legitimate applications utilize port 22 for anything other than SSH.
+If SSH is being used on your network we recommend enabling this rule.
 (If you wish to block all SSH access, we recommend doing so via a Forward Filter Rule.)